David Gustafsson

-David Gustafsson (born 11 April 2000) is a Swedish professional ice hockey center currently playing for the Manitoba Moose in the American Hockey League (AHL) as a prospect to the Winnipeg Jets of the National Hockey League (NHL).
-He was drafted 60th overall by the Jets in the 2018 NHL Entry Draft.
+David Gustafsson (born 11 April 2000) is a Swedish professional ice hockey center for the Pittsburgh Penguins of the National Hockey League (NHL).
+He was drafted 60th overall by the Winnipeg Jets in the 2018 NHL entry draft.
+Gustafsson was traded to the Pittsburgh Penguins in June 2026.

 Playing career

 Gustafsson made his Swedish Hockey League debut as a 17-year old playing with HV71 during the 2017–18 SHL season.
 He registered 6 goals and 12 points in 45 games.

-After his selection to the Jets in the 2018 NHL Entry Draft, Gustafsson played through his second full season in 2018–19 with HV71 posting 2 goals and 12 points in 36 games.
+After his selection to the Jets in the 2018 NHL entry draft, Gustafsson played through his second full season in 2018–19 with HV71 posting 2 goals and 12 points in 36 games.

+Winnipeg Jets

 On 13 June 2019, Gustafsson was signed by the Winnipeg Jets to a three-year, entry-level contract.
 Gustafsson scored his first NHL goal on 27 November 2019, against the San Jose Sharks.

 On 27 August 2020, following the Jets' elimination from the 2020 Stanley Cup playoffs, Gustafsson returned to Sweden, joining Tingsryds AIF of the HockeyAllsvenskan on loan until the commencement of the delayed 2020–21 North American season.

+Pittsburgh Penguins

+On 29 June, 2026, Gustafsson was traded by the Jets to the Pittsburgh Penguins in exchange for Jack St. Ivany.
+As a restricted free agent, Gustafsson was signed to the one-year, two-way contract extension with the Penguins for the season on 5 July 2026.